-Mark the occasion with this film selection that takes us from 1960s Saskatchewan to present-day Syria to explore powerful stories about the LGBTQ experience here in Canada and abroad.
+This film selection that takes us from 1960s Saskatchewan to present-day Syria in order to explore powerful stories about the LGBTQ experience here in Canada and abroad.

 This feature documentary tells the stories of 5 asylum seekers who flee their native countries to escape homophobic violence.
 They face hurdles integrating into Canada, fear deportation and anxiously await a decision that will change their lives forever.